hamvocke/hamvocke.github.io/_posts/2015-08-16-a-quick-and-easy-guide-to-tmux.md

 ![tmux with two split panes](/assets/img/uploads/tmux_split.png)

 Where there's a split into left and right, there's also a split into top and bottom pane.
-To split a pane into tip and bottom panes use the `C-b "` shortcut.
+To split a pane into top and bottom panes use the `C-b "` shortcut.

 ### Navigating Panes
 Right now we're trapped in the newly created pane.
 But we really really want to go back to the left one.
 Easy peasy: Switching to a different pane uses the `C-b <arrow key>` shortcut, where &lt;arrow key> is the arrow key pointing to the pane you want to switch to.
 In our case we want to switch to the panel on the left so it's `C-b left` for us.
 Just once more, so that we fully understand this: This means you press `Ctrl` and `b` (your prefix) followed by the `left` arrow key to get to the pane on the left.